Sologix/TimerTray/README.md

 ![Timertray Notification](/TrayNotification.png?raw=true "TimerTray tray nofification")

 A handy countdown timer tray app written in C#.
+Useful as a tea- or cooking timer while you work at your computer.

 Requires .NET 3.5 or higher.